The Hidden Dangers of Pulling an Abscessed Tooth

 Delaying professional treatment can cause serious problems

 If you are experiencing any signs of an abscessed tooth, schedule a consultation with us as soon as possible.
 This will prevent further infection that may require extensive treatment.
-Upon comprehensive assessment, our team will create a personalized treatment plan to determine the best solution for your tooth.
+Upon comprehensive assessment, our team will refer you to either our specialist endodontist for root canal therapy or to our experienced surgeon for tooth extraction.

 Knowing how to treat an abscessed tooth

 Not all abscessed teeth are treated the same.
 If you have a small abscess, a root canal or tooth extraction may be recommended.
 But, for larger infections that have affected the face and neck, antibiotics will be prescribed to alleviate the symptoms before tooth extraction is done.
-It is always best to have an expert look into your case for a more specific treatment plan.
+It is always best to have a specialist look into your case for a more specific treatment plan.

 Prevention is always better than cure

 Once the issue is resolved, our goal is to help you take the steps to prevent future abscesses.
-This includes proper oral hygiene to reduce bacteria that may develop into an abscessed tooth and routine dental check-ups to address dental issues early.
+This includes proper oral hygiene to reduce bacteria that may develop into an abscessed tooth and regular dental visits.

-An abscessed tooth can be treated with either root canal or a tooth extraction and tooth replacement.
+At Sierra Dental, treatment of an abscessed tooth can be either root canal or a tooth extraction and tooth replacement.
 But how do you know which should be done in your case?
 Here’s a quick overview of both:

 Root canal is done for smaller abscesses